With rising COVID-19 cases in Washington state, health officials keep wary eye on hospital capacity

 Washington reported a record number of new coronavirus cases on Friday, with 1,691.
 The state’s rolling average of daily cases is more than twice as high as it was two months ago, and climbing.
 Hospitalizations are trending higher also.

-Washington is testing more people for the novel coronavirus that causes COVID-19 compared to two months ago.
+Washington is testing more people for the virus that causes COVID-19 compared to two months ago.
 But, the statewide positivity rate is higher now, an indication that the rise in cases is not merely reflective of more testing.

 Statewide, about 72% of intensive care unit beds were in use as of Nov.
 2, according to data from the Washington State Hospital Association (WSHA).
 About 62% of the state’s airborne infection isolation rooms were occupied.